 Why Do I Have Bad Breath?
 Causes and How to Fix It

 ⚡ Quick Answer: Most bad breath (halitosis) comes from bacteria in the mouth — on the tongue, between the teeth and around the gum line — that release smelly sulphur compounds.
 The usual culprits are inadequate cleaning, gum disease, a coated tongue, dry mouth, and foods like garlic.
-It's nearly always fixable with better daily cleaning; breath that persists despite that can signal gum disease or a medical cause worth checking.
+It's nearly always fixable with better daily cleaning — brushing, flossing and tongue scraping — and a concentrated botanical rinse like DP7 Pro Rinse can help target the odour-causing bacteria at the source for fresher breath.
+Breath that persists despite good cleaning can signal gum disease or a medical cause worth checking.

 Bad breath is common, usually harmless, and almost always treatable once you know where it's coming from.
 Here are the real causes, a quick way to check your own breath, and how to get rid of it.